cdelahousse/Radio-Tray-Documentation/draft.markdown

 ##Contributing

 Radio Tray is a small project, but it can always use more help.
+Here are a few suggestions.
 The newest version comes with a well defined plug-in framework.
 Try implementing a new feature.
 If you'd like to to translate the program into your native language, visit Radio Tray's [Transiflex page](http://www.transifex.net/projects/p/radiotray/) for instructions on how to do so.
 Lastly, if you find a bug or would like to implement a new feature, please visit the project's [issues](https://bitbucket.org/carlmig/radio-tray/issues) page where you can create bug reports or give suggestions.
 The best way to contribute is to read through the open issues and implement bug fixes.
 The project is hosted on [BitBucket](http://bitbucket.org) using Mercurial as source control.
-Forking and contributing patches should be no trouble. ***REPHRASE***
+Forking and contributing patches should be no trouble.